 Through the incision, the doctor can work on the tissue that needs to be treated.
 The tissues to be treated will be in the injured or problematic ligament and requires extreme precision and attention to detail.
 After the repair is done, the incision will be closed with stitches.

 Before the procedure, you will need to take a few precautions.
 Your doctor will ask you to stop the use of some medications such as pain relievers.
-Some medication can thin the blood and increase the risk of bleeding during the surgery and even cause excessive bruising during your recovery period.
+Some medications can thin the blood and increase the risk of bleeding during the surgery and even cause excessive bruising during your recovery period.

 If you smoke, you will also be advised to stop in the weeks leading up to the surgery and a few weeks after to help facilitate a speedy recovery.